KiaraGrouwstra/sentia-data-engineering-assignment/README.md

 so with that in mind, as well as to reduce vendor lock-in, we will opt to implement our infrastructure-as-code PoC using a cloud-agnostic tool, [Terraform](https://www.terraform.io/).
+An additional benefit of this particular tool is it is declarative, meaning its code is furthermore agnostic to the present state of the infrastructure.

 ### Cloud infra design